 INSTALLATION

-The installation of the prototype database [BablerVet] was done on using Oracle’s Database Creation Assistant [figures 1 -3].
-The memory and storage requirements were greatly reduced for the prototype for simulating stresses on the database that would happen with multiple users and to save on prototype development costs.
+The installation of the prototype database [BablerVet] was performed using Oracle’s Database Creation Assistant [figures 1 -3].
+The memory and storage requirements were greatly reduced for this prototype to allow for simulating stresses on the database that would happen with multiple users and to save on prototype development costs.

 The primary tools for administering the database were Oracle’s SQL Developer and Oracle’s SQL+; special thanks to text editors Visual Studio: Code by Microsoft and Sublime Text 3 by Sublime HQ Party Ltd.